Guide

 How much force should be applied without damaging the threads?

-The clamp delivers up to 800 lbs of clamping force.
-The manual warns against over-tightening beyond the rated force.
+The manual warns against over-tightening beyond the clamp’s rated force.
 The Acme-threaded steel screw handles the rated load reliably, but cranking past that point risks thread damage or frame distortion.

 Are clamp pads necessary or does it work directly on wood?